“A journey is like a marriage. The certain way to be wrong is to think you can control it.”John Steinbeck

-Our unwitting descent into Purgatory began at 9:30 AM in near unbearable 96-degree temperatures.
+Our unwitting descent into purgatory began at 9:30 AM in near unbearable heat.
+It was already 96-degrees and I wondered how high the mercury would rise.
 I wasn’t feeling well either, but didn’t let on, as we had reservations to keep.
 We reluctantly bid Poggio Etrusco and our lovely hosts farewell and set off on the first leg of our journey.

 Driving in the Eternal City was a wee bit insane.
 Round and round we went, as our friend was unsure how to get to her hotel.
 We must have circled the city at least three times before I insisted we reach out to some policemen standing not far from a taxi stand we had passed several times.

 They kindly hailed a cab for our friend and told the driver where to go.
-We said goodbye and gratefully thanked the policemen for their kind assistance.
+We said goodbye and gratefully thanked them for their kind assistance.
 After a little snack, we got back on the road around 4:00 PM.
 Sorrento here we come!

 Outside Naples, we stopped for an espresso, as my energy was flagging fast.
 I knocked it back Italian-style and we eased back on the highway for what we thought would be a short drive to Sorrento.
 Turns out the last leg of our journey, which should have taken an hour, took more than three, as we became stuck in insane holiday traffic.

 With the constant sound of Vespa’s buzzing in our ears and the smell of exhaust in our noses, we crawled car length by car length through tunnel after tunnel for what seemed like an eternity.
 To top it off, the continuous stop and go put serious strain on my knees with the constant pressing and easing off of the brakes and clutch.